 If you want a balcony request one in the Frontier Tower on the 14th (top) floor and/or the sides of the building in the corner rooms.
-Our 14th-floor room was considered a Standard View overlooking the parking lot but also offered an incredible view of Disney’s Grand Californian Hotel® & Spa, Disney California Adventure® Park and Cars Land, and the surrounding area.
+I do remember staying in a 14th-floor room considered a Standard View overlooking the parking lot but also offered an incredible view of Disney’s Grand Californian Hotel® & Spa, Disney California Adventure® Park, and Cars Land, and the surrounding area.

 Guests with concierge-level service have access to the E-Ticket Club located on the 11th floor of the Adventure Tower.
 From this lovely vantage point are spectacular vistas of the entire Disneyland Resort, including a view of all five “mountains” in both parks.
 And better yet, it’s a picture-perfect location for watching the fireworks show complete with music.
 My one big issue is the lack of, particularly in the early evening, waitstaff and seating—there really needs to a reduction in the number of rooms allowed to use concierge.
 Additional amenities include guest robes, nightly turndown service, in-room bottled water, and priority check-in and check-out processed regrettably at the front desk instead of inside the concierge lounge.
-Concierge guest rooms have either: a Standard View on a lower floor of Adventure Tower; or a Premium View on a higher floor either overlooking Downtown Disney and the parks in the distance or on the opposite side of Adventure Tower overlooking the resort’s pool.
+Concierge guest rooms have either: a Standard View Club facing the pool in Adventure Tower; or a Premium View Club on a higher floor overlooking Downtown Disney.

 Don’t jump when the doorbell rings in the Adventureland Suite—it’s only the sound of drums in deepest, darkest Africa!
 Its décor includes a mix of tribal masks lining the walls leading to a living room with Oriental rugs upon rich wood flooring, a leather-tufted sleeper sofa, monkey and elephant-themed curios, drum-style cocktail tables, a cozy draped sleeping alcove, a TV hidden behind a painting hung above a gas fireplace, even a hidden closet behind the faux bookcase, all evoking the idea of a British Colonial safari.
 In the adjoining dining area, a six-person table sits on a zebra rug next to a striking wet bar boasting a gorgeous tiger’s eye countertop.
 Nearby is a bonus full bath with a copper pot sink and a nice-sized shower.